SapitoSucio/froggo-guides/docs/script_commands.md

 This function returns `CARD_ID`, `CARD0_FORGE`, `CARD0_CREATE`, or `CARD0_PET` (for card 0, if the item is produced).

-It's useful for when you want to check whether an item contains cards or if it's signed.
+It's useful for when you want to check whether an item contains cards or if It's signed.

 ---------------------------------------